Glenis has a B.A. Hons in English Literature and is familiar with the places mentioned in this article about the creation of Count Dracula.

-Largely due the the Dracula connection, Whitby was chosen in the 1990s as the venue for a goth themed music festival that is held twice each year.
+Largely due the the Dracula connection, Whitby was chosen in the 1990s as the venue for a goth themed festival that is held twice each year.
 Since then it has grown into the largest goth event in the world.

 In recent years the October weekend event on or near Halloween has attracted large numbers of non-goths in a wide variety of fancy dress costumes, including Victorian vampires.

 Whitby, North Yorkshire.
 A Magnet for Goths During Festival Weekend

 Bram Stoker's Connection with Slains Castle, Aberdeenshire, Scotland